quanterall/HaskellMaterials/basics/09-streaming.md

     age :: Maybe Int,
     profession :: Maybe Text
   }
-  deriving (Eq, Show, Generic, FromRecord, ToRecord, FromNamedRecord, ToNamedRecord)
+  -- The "Record" derivations here are for CSV decoding.
+We automatically get CSV decoding for free -- if we derive these. deriving (Eq, Show, Generic, FromRecord, ToRecord, FromNamedRecord, ToNamedRecord)

 newtype Tarball = Tarball {unTarball :: FilePath}